 Also, remember, grammar rules are tricky.
 Students relearn these concepts year after year after year.
 Don’t expect your students to master every topic the very first time you teach it.
 Throughout the school year, you will have many opportunities to practice nouns.

 Want to learn how to deliver the perfect short and simple mini-lesson?
 Sign up for my FREE professional development course on teaching grammar.
 I show you how to teach grammar in just ten minutes a day.

 Task Cards Make Grammar Fun

 Task cards are a great way to get students engaged in learning.
-Task cards provide just one question or task on each card.
+On each card, there is just one question or task.
 Instead of a worksheet that presents kids with 24 problems all at once, task cards allow them to focus on just one question at a time.

 The whole class can use task cards together.
 A fun way to get your kids up and moving is to do a Scoot.
 Place individual cards around the room and then have your students move from card to card with an answer sheet working out problems.
 This brings some much-needed movement to the day.
 Students can work individually or with a partner.

 You can also put task cards in centers, use them for morning work or fast finishers, or even use them in small groups to reteach difficult concepts.
 Task cards are also great for differentiation and review.

 Check out this post for more suggestions on how to use task cards in your grammar lessons.

 You will find task cards included in all of my grammar units.

 Another fun way to practice grammar is to use interactive notebooks.
 If you’ve been following me for a while, you know I am a HUGE fan of interactive notebooks.